Cartwright Court Student Guide

 What is Residence Life?

 Residence Life Assistants are students who live on site in order to help with any concern or need that you have.
-We are on shift every weeknight from 5PM – 10PM and weekends from 12PM – 10PM.
+We are on shift Monday-Thursday from 5pm-10pm and weekends from 12pm-10pm.
 We also run social events which are always advertised on our Instagram page @residencelifeCU.
 Make sure to follow us to avoid missing out!

 We run coffee lounges on weeknights where you can come to us with concerns, ideas for events or for a general chit chat.
 What is better is that we provide hot drinks and biscuits!
 A Cartwright/Roy Jenkins exclusive event is Waffle Night.
-We make fresh waffles and bring loads of toppings and, sometimes, ice-cream every week.
+We make fresh waffles and bring loads of toppings!

 Events will be a mix of online and in-person due to the pandemic, but the Cartwright Court RLAs will be on site and available to chat, help and run coffee lounges.

 Practical Aspects of living at Cartwright:

 Cartwright has fewer students than some other halls, and so the laundry room is not that big.
 It has 3 washing machines and 4 tumble dryers, but it is open 24/7.
 You will need your key-card to access the laundry room.

 I recommend going at less busy times, such as in the daytime or on weeknights.
-Sundays and early evenings are the busiest times, but you can check availability of the machines through the Cardiff University application.
+Sundays and early evenings are the busiest times, but you can check availability of the machines through the Cardiff University app.
 It costs around £5 for a wash and a dry, BUT the machines are quite big!
 If you wash weekly, you could share a dryer with your friend as they are even bigger!

 How to use it: